 Here is a survey paper of the field:

 A historical survey of algorithms and hardware architectures for neural-inspired and neuromorphic computing applications, C. D. James, J. B. Aimone, N. E. Miner, C. M. Vineyard, F. H. Rothganger, K. D. Carlson, S. A. Mulder, T. J. Draelos, A. Faust, M, J. Marinella, J. H. Naegle, S. J. Plimpton, Biologically Inspired Cognitive Architectures, 19, 49-64 (2017). (abstract)

 Sandia has a cluster-computing effort to build and use a series of large-scale cluster supercomputers with off-the-shelf commodity parts.
-Collectively these machines are called CPlant, which is meant to invoke images of a factory (producing computational cycles) and of a living/growing heterogeneous entity.
-Full details on the CPlant design, hardware, and system software are given on the CPlant home page.
-Sandia also has a traditional massively parallel machine with 9000 Intel Pentiums called the Intel Tflops (ASCI Red), which has been a production MPP platform for us the last few years.
+Collectively these machines were called CPlant, which is meant to invoke images of a factory (producing computational cycles) and of a living/growing heterogeneous entity.

 I'm just a CPlant user, so here are the salient features of the machine as compared to Tflops from an application point-of-view.
 These numbers and all the timing results below are for the "alaska" version of CPlant which has about 300 500-MHz DEC Alpha processors connected by Myrinet switches.
 A newer version "siberia" with more processors and a richer interconnect topology is just coming on-line (summer 2000).